xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/bat.md

 To compile the `bat` package which depends on library `oniguruma`, `bat` must have `oniguruma-devel` in its `hostmakedepends`.
-But `oniguruma` must be installed alongside `bat` for `bat` to work because `oniguruma` provides dynamic libraries `bat` needs.
+But `oniguruma` must be installed alongside `bat` for `bat` to work because `oniguruma` provides shared libraries `bat` needs.

-When a program is linked against a dynamic library, the program "remembers" which library it has been linked to.
+When a program is linked against a shared library, the program "remembers" which library it has been linked to.
 It marks the SONAME of the library in the executable.
 The details of this process are beyond the scope of this tutorial.